 An ejecting task move is a task move which both moves a resource to a task and ejects (that is, unassigns) the resource from all incompatible tasks.
-This is done by function when allow_eject is true.
+This is done by function bool KheEjectingTaskMove(KHE_TASK task, KHE_RESOURCE r, bool allow_eject);

+when allow_eject is true.
 It moves task to r, unassigning r from all incompatible tasks (defined below), and returning true if it succeeds.
 Failure can be due to task being fixed, or r not lying in the domain of task, or r being already assigned to task, or because some incompatible task cannot be unassigned, or it can be but allow_eject is false, meaning that ejection is not allowed (this is called an checked task move above).